criscara-dev/dendron-cc/vault/dashboard.md

 1. Build skills
 2. find the Company that you like -> try to figure out what they do (to invite developer/data scientist/ HR to talk about what they do day to day and create a project from there...)  -> show them your work and where to go from here...
-3. find a bug/issue in the COmpany you like and create a solution for that Skip the job search page -> straight to the target
+3. find a bug/issue in the Company you like and create a solution for that Skip the job search page -> straight to the target
 4. double down on one ML application: choose between: no image recognition, NLP for sentiment, time series analysis -> Finance Industry